-With the appointment of new members of the Executive Board on 1 April 2020, the gender balance in the Executive Board has changed from 60% men and 40% women to 80% men and 20% women.
+The gender balance in the Executive Board has not changed in 2021 and remains 80% men and 20% women.
 From a diversity perspective, in terms of age, background and nationality, but also experience in different settings a good balance has been maintained.

-For future appointments of Executive Board members, Athora Netherlands will take into account all laws and regulations and its diversity in terms of gender, age, experience, nationality and background.
+For future appointments of Executive Board members, Athora Netherlands N.V. will take into account all laws and regulations and its diversity in terms of gender, age, experience, nationality and background.
 The principle of having at least 30% men or 30% women is applied in succession planning for the Executive Board, Supervisory Board and senior leadership.

 As part of the continuing education programme of Athora Netherlands, the Executive Board members participate in various education sessions.
 These sessions are sometimes attended together with the Supervisory Board members or with senior management of Athora Netherlands and are provided by internal and external speakers.
-The topics this year were limited due to the change in ownership of Athora Netherlands and its strategy review.
-Nevertheless, the Executive Board has attended deepdives and masterclasses on engagement, capital management and risk appetite.
+The topics this year were capital management, pensions, governance, market abuse regulation, sustainability and anti-money laundering.